GeorgeDaoud3/SOFE4630U-MS3/README.md

 ## Design
 The Design problem is described at [https://github.com/GeorgeDaoud3/SOFE4630U-Design](https://github.com/GeorgeDaoud3/SOFE4630U-Design).
 You already have implemented the ingestion and storage in the first two milestones.
 In this milestone, we will start in the processing part.
-You are required to implement the [https://github.com/GeorgeDaoud3/SOFE4630U-Design/blob/main/README.md#milestone-3](milestone 3) part and run it a Dataflow job.
+You are required to implement the [https://github.com/GeorgeDaoud3/SOFE4630U-Design/blob/main/README.md#milestone-3] (milestone 3) part and run it a Dataflow job.

 ## Deliverables
 1. A report including the four Dataflow examples (wordcount and MNIST) and a description of the implementation of the design part.
 It should include proof of a successful deployment of the dataflow Job and provide some results.